 How to manage retroactive jealousy

 It may be helpful to work on these issues confidentially in psychotherapy.
-Otherwise they may prove too much for the individual to manage by themselves and they will continue to ruin the chance of having enjoyable relationships.
+Otherwise, they may prove too much for the individual to manage by themselves and they will continue to ruin the chance of having enjoyable relationships.

-In psychotherapy an attempt can be made to create a safe space in which the retroactive jealous feelings can be made sense of.
-In the confidential therapy setting it may be possible to understand more about the root and origin of these powerful feelings.
+In psychotherapy, an attempt can be made to create a safe space in which the retroactive jealous feelings can be made sense of.
+In the confidential therapy setting, it may be possible to understand more about the root and origin of these powerful feelings.

-To grasp where they have come.
+- To grasp where they have come from

-What they originally relate too.
+- What they originally relate to

 Doing this may mean that the individual becomes less threatened and dominated by feelings of retroactive jealousy.

-- When we are able to contain a destructive and difficult feeling like retroactive jealousy we limit the feelings capacity to run amok at the slightest provocation.
+- When we are able to contain a destructive and difficult feeling like retroactive jealousy we limit the feeling’s capacity to run amok at the slightest provocation.